WebAssembly/spec/spectec/test-prose/TEST.md

 3. If val is some REF.NULL, then:
   a.
 Push the value (REF.NULL EXTERN) to the stack.
 4. If val is addrref, then:
   a.
-Let addrref be val.
-  b.
-Push the value (REF.EXTERN addrref) to the stack.
+Push the value (REF.EXTERN val) to the stack.

 Step_pure/any.convert_extern
 1. Assert: Due to validation, a value is on the top of the stack.